25 February 2026

 Recent developments illustrate this pattern.
 Heightened political unpredictability, shifting trade dynamics and renewed strategic competition over resources and geography — including increased attention on Greenland due to Arctic security, critical minerals and future shipping routes — have contributed to a reassessment of geopolitical risk across global investment portfolios.

-For context on Greenland’s strategic importance within global security and resource dynamics, click here for an overview of Greenland’s role in Arctic security and critical minerals.
+For context on Greenland’s strategic importance within global security and resource dynamics, Greenland's role in Arctic security and critical minerals (CSIS)

 Why Political Unpredictability Moves Capital